startinggravity/Drupal-8-Theme/README.md

 1. **Gulp will watch for changes in your files.** Not only will your Sass files automatically process into CSS, but any changes to your Pattern Lab patterns and Drupal theme template files will trigger appropriate changes as well.
 This includes refreshing Browser Sync on each change so that the changes appear right away in your browser.

 1. **Put theme images in `/img-src`.** When you add image files in the `/img-src directory`, Gulp will automatically recognize those files, processing them for optimization, and move a copy to the `/images` directory.
 You should use `/images` in the path of your images when referencing them in SCSS.

+1. **Put theme template files in `/templates`.** This directory already contains several template files, lifted directly from Classy theme.
+Use these or add new ones within this file structure.
+When you make changes or add new files, a Gulp task will clear Drupal cache and refresh the browser.
+(See [this issue](https://github.com/startinggravity/Drupal-8-Theme/issues/1) for more details.)